 - Applications and claim forms

-The short term disability elimination period is also chosen at time of application.
-The elimination period describes how quickly benefit payments are made after an initial period of disability begins.
+The short-term disability elimination period is also chosen at time of application.
+The elimination period describes how quickly benefit payments are made after an initial period begins.

-Short term disability does not provide job protection or job security in Louisiana.
+Short-term disability does not provide job protection or job security in Louisiana.
 The policy replaces income.
-Job protection during any period of disability hinges upon family leave laws and the decisions or the employer.
+Job protection hinges upon family leave laws and the decisions or the employer.
 Anyone losing their job while recovering from an accident or illnesses can benefit from a source of income replacement.